Car-Sharing – An explanation

 Due to the influence of COE, cars in Singapore have a fluctuated depreciation.
 Car owners often joke, “The moment you drive your new car out of the showroom, it depreciates 10-20%”.

 Car-Sharing is most effective being used as a mode to fill the gap between public transportation for private vehicles.
-For certain trips, people could take public transport to the nearest Car-Sharing station and then continue their journey with a vehicle.
+For certain trips, people could take public transport to the nearest Car-Sharing station and then continue their journey with a vehicle there.
 For shorter distances, they could walk, bike or get a taxi.
-But for urgent or even routine activities in between, a shared vehicle is a better option.
+But for urgent or even routine activities in between, car-Sharing is a better option.

 A simple example: if you need to get from point A to point B, which is not conveniently accessible by buses or the MRT, Car-Sharing comes in very handy.
 For occasional needs such as transporting bulky objects, a family outing, entertaining an out of town guest or even meeting a client, Car-Sharing would be a great option because it works just like your own car.